GravityPDF/gravity-pdf-documentation/docs/v5/gfpdf_fully_loaded.md

 ## Description

 This action is run right after Gravity PDF has fully loaded (which happens on the `after_setup_theme` hook after all the plugin checks have passed).
-If you want to create a plugin to enhance Gravity PDF we recommend using this action to initialise.
+If you want to create a plugin to enhance Gravity PDF, we recommend using this action to initialise.

 ## Parameters